Cerion01/Portfolio/readme.txt

 https://www.youtube.com/watch?v=-HeadgoqJ7A&ab_channel=GreatStack
 https://dsavir-h.medium.com/contact-form-for-static-site-with-web3forms-575ee166732

 The URLs above are some of the main resources I used while developing my portfolio.
 Also, I have used some Generative AI asking for syntax and additional features regarding the CSS elements.
-For example, I asked "Main CSS and HTML syntax and code used for websites and portfolios" or more specific queries such as
-"How to move my image/text (a certain way)" or "How to use keyframes and media resolutions examples CSS".
-Also, for the javascript portion of my contact page, I used some generative AI to help me create it as I have no experience in javascript at all and was just a minor detail I needed help on.
+For example, I asked "Main CSS and HTML syntax and code used for websites and portfolios" or more specific queries such as "How to move my image/text (a certain way)" or "How to use keyframes and media resolutions examples CSS".
+Also, for the javascript portion of my contact page, I used some generative AI to help me create it as I have no experience in javascript at all, and was just a minor detail I needed help on.
 Also, I asked how to make labels invisible but still there for screen readers.